Extreme Diabetes Management: Cucumber-Parsley-Whey Protein Smoothie

 Mix the following in your food processor:

-- Add all of the liquids: lime juice, coconut milk
+- Then add all of the liquids: lime juice with zest, coconut milk

-- Run the food processor until the ingredients are transformed into a delicious liquid snack.
+- Run the food processor until the ingredients are transformed into a delicious breakfast or snack drink.

-Breakdown of the Nutrition in 1 cup of This Smoothie:
+Nutritional Benefits of 1 Cup of This Smoothie:

 |Serving size: 1|